Found this today and is very interesting. I am hoping to find out some more, as posted on their site at http://msbgroupltd.com/about/

 PRESIDENT Benigno Aquino III has created a National Coast Watch System to counter the threats to the country’s maritime security.

-“The Philippines faces maritime security challenges threatening not only its territorial integrity but the peaceful existence of the Filipinos,” Mr. Aquino said in Executive Order 57.
+“The Philippines faces maritime security challenges threatening not only its territorial integrity but the peaceful existence of the Filipinos,” Mr. Aquino said in Executive Order 57.“Enhancing maritime security in the seas that link our country with other neighboring states promotes our national interest.”

 Mr. Aquino said the coast watch system will have an initial funding of P20 million.